OpsMx/sample-pipelines/README.md

  #### Jira Demo
    1. Jira-Demo pipeline demonstrates k8's deployment based on jira-id status and trigger the pipeline too.
    2. Steps to execute the pipeline:
        1. Configure the Webhook in your JIRA with the source link which is in configuration of spinnaker pipeline.
-As shown below:
+As shown below in Automated Trigger section

        ![jira webhook configuration](https://github.com/Opsmx/sample-pipelines/raw/main/screenshot/jira.png?raw=true)

-       3. Add the custom stage - JIRA:Wait for state in spinnaker orca-local file.
+       2. Add the custom stage - JIRA:Wait for state in spinnaker orca-local file.
-       4. At pipeline runtime pass the parameters of jiraid and and image tag version.
+       3. At pipeline runtime pass the parameters of jiraid and and image tag version.

  #### OPA pipelines
    1. There are two policy pipelines: